 “They will start (in divisions) within 25 minutes of one another in the starting area off Gros Cap Light,” explained Trans Superior International Yacht Race Committee Chair Kris Henry, noting four different start times.
 “Then they’ll come into Duluth over a three-day period.”

 Spectators will be able to checkout the sailboats throughout the week as they arrive.
 Some will be making their way north following the 333-mile Chicago Yacht Club to Mackinac Race.
-Most will dock at either the Kemp Marina or the Bellevue Marina in Ontario.
+Most will dock at either the Kemp Marina.

 Even though the ships will be arriving into the Twin Saults at different times throughout the week, spectators will be able to get a great sight Saturday morning when the boats head through the Soo Locks.